NguyenDa18/danh-was-here/_data/blog/2020-07-09-git-command-cheatsheet.md

 #### HARD METHOD
 - `git reset --hard <commit hash>` : reverts tracked files to state they were in before but it leaves untracked files alone
+- `git reset --hard HEAD~` : undo the commit and revert all changes, completely turn back to original state

 ### Git Lost and Found Commits
 - `git fsck --lost-found`